 Data processors and controllers are required to enter into contractual agreements setting out their responsibilities and liabilities, in order to establish and maintain the confidentiality and security measures necessary to protect the integrity of the personal data.

 8. Data Subject Rights

 Data subject rights are set out through Sections 24 to 28 of the Act.
 These rights are:

 - the right to know the purpose for which the information is collected;

 - the right to prevent processing of personal data;

 - the right to prevent processing of personal data for direct marketing purposes; and

 - the right not to be subjected to a decision affecting the data subject which is solely based on processing by automatic means.

 The data subject has the right to know the purpose for which the information is collected.
-A data collector, data processor, or data controller who collects or processes personal data without the prior consent of the data subject contravenes Section 7 of the Act and is liable on conviction to a fine not exceeding three currency points for each day the contravention continues.
+A data collector, data processor, or data controller who collects or processes personal data without the prior consent of the data subject contravenes Section 7 of the Act and is liable on conviction to a fine.

 See section on the right to rectification above.